 Media

-The University produces an electronic campus newsletter, Fitchburg State University Today.
+The university produces an electronic campus newsletter, Fitchburg State University Today.
 The Point, the student newspaper, is also published online.
-The alumni magazine, Contact, is published twice annually and carries news and feature stories about the University and its graduates.
-The University also has a website and a student-run radio station (WXPL, 91.3FM).
+The university also publishes Fitchburg State Magazine, a digital repository of stories about alumni, students, faculty, and the institution as a whole.
+The university also has a website and a student-run radio station (WXPL, 91.3FM).

 Recreation Center